 - 1. In mid-May, the Title III Office will pull the WIDA Screener Ad hoc data report from ICSE. - 2.
-Parameters for the WIDA Screener Ad hoc report are: - Date first entered US after May 1 of current school year AND - Date first entered US school, after testing window in previous school year OR - Date first entered SD school, after testing window in current school year - Only students who are identified as EL and fit FYIC criteria are included - Include only students in grades 3-8 and 11 - 3.
-The Title III Office uses the ICSE, SD STARS, and the WIDA Assessment Management System to validate FYIC student data in WIDA Screener Ad hoc report.
+Parameters for the WIDA Screener Ad hoc report are: - Date first entered US after May 1 of current school year AND - Date first entered US school, after testing window in previous school year OR - Date first entered SD school, after testing window in current school year

-- 4. The Title III Office will contact districts and schools as needed if there are students who don't have the date entered U.S. school or a WIDA is not found (i.e., two districts use a paper screener). - 5.
+- Only students who are identified as EL and fit FYIC criteria are included - Include only students in grades 3-8 and 11 - 3.
+The Title III Office uses the ICSE, SD STARS, and the WIDA Assessment Management System to validate FYIC student data in WIDA Screener Ad hoc report. - 4.
+The Title III Office will contact districts and schools as needed if there are students who don't have the date entered U.S. school or a WIDA is not found (i.e., two districts use a paper screener). - 5.
 The Title III Office will provide a list of students that need to be designated as FYIC to the Accountability Office. - 6.
 The Accountability Office will create the overrides and provide that to the vendor to make changes for the report card.

-Tocedures for Review and Validation for First in Country (First Students

 Title III Review & Source Processing File Process Loaded in Data Year

 Validation Process Details Timeline SD-STARS

-Title III Office pulls ICSE Title III May 17 No Current
+Title III Office pulls ICSE Title III May 16 No Current

 data from ICSE

-WIDA Screener- WIDA Title III May 20 No Current
+WIDA Screener- WIDA Title III May 16 No Current

-Grades 1-12 report Management
+Grades K-12 report Management

 is pulled System

 Details for Title III Title III May 30 No Current

 correcting student Accountability

 data

-Override details Accountability Accountability June 21 Yes Current
+Override details Accountability Accountability June 20 Yes Current

 to vendor